 Food Voices: The Book

 At the 2009 Community Food Security Coalition’s annual conference, Andrianna was amazed by the swell of interest in local foods and food policies.
 What struck her even more was the absence of the people who provide the food.
 Often farmers and fishing men and women do not have the time or money to attend meetings, so she went to them and captured their testimonies.
-The result was Food Voices: Stories of the Food Sovereignty Movement.
+The result was Food Voices: Stories From the People Who Feed Us.

 Food Voice praises the farmers and fisherfolk who are fighting with their sweat and hands, trying to create – or actually re-create – a food system that values quality over quantity, and communities and the environment over the corporate bottom-line.
 Town-by-town, these front-line players are working to change how food is provided, processed and distributed.

 Food Voices introduces the concept of food sovereignty and highlights farmers and fishermen pursuing this movement.
-The stories of their struggles and triumphs will be collected into a comprehensive book to strengthen and enhance the global movement towards food sovereignty.
+The stories of their struggles and triumphs are part of a comprehensive book to strengthen and enhance the global movement towards food sovereignty.
 As the movement grows, there is a thirst to hear and share personal experiences and to further explore the concept.
 Through story telling, people can learn from each other and empower the broader movement.
-The book will help engage and build the movement, while offering information and resources on how to create food sovereignty in any community.
+The book helps engage and build the movement, while offering information and resources on how to create food sovereignty in any community.

 For more information or to help support the project, please contact Andrianna at email@example.com